ffi-famer/ffi-famer.github.io/partners.md

 **Work Package Leadership**

 WP4: Multi-Party Requirements Cognition: Zenseact leads this work package, defining how FAMER contributions can positively impact the automotive value chain and enable the distributed building of requirements knowledge across multiple partners in typical automotive-scaled agile systems development.
-They are responsible for integrating FAMER results into agile automotive systems development and evaluating feasibility and benefits based on a concrete case study .
+They are responsible for integrating FAMER results into agile automotive systems development and evaluating feasibility and benefits based on a concrete case study.

 **Participation in Other Work Packages**